immcantation/scoper/docs/vignettes/Scoper-Vignette.md

 allow the more accurate V call from `tigger` to be used for grouping of the sequences.
 4. For more leniency toward ambiguous V(D)J segment calls the parameter `first` can be set to `FALSE`.
-5. To remove $3$ nucleotides from both ends of the junction region (i.e., converting an IMGT junction to a Complementarity-Determining Region $3$ region) the logical argument `cdr3` needs to be set as `TRUE` (the default is `FALSE`).
-This also leads to the removal of junctions with length less than $7$ nucleotides from the original `db` dataset.
+5. To remove `3` nucleotides from both ends of the junction region (i.e., converting an IMGT junction to a Complementarity-Determining Region `3` region) the logical argument `cdr3` needs to be set as `TRUE` (the default is `FALSE`).
+This also leads to the removal of junctions with length less than `7` nucleotides from the original `db` dataset.
-6. To remove a junction(s) with a number of nucleotides not modulus of $3$, the logical argument `mod3` should be set as `TRUE` (the default is `FALSE`).
+6. To remove a junction(s) with a number of nucleotides not divisible by `3`, the logical argument `mod3` should be set as `TRUE` (the default is `FALSE`).
 7. A summary of each step cloning process would be reported if `verbose` set to `TRUE` (the default is `FALSE`).